chapel-lang/chapel/modules/standard/Socket.md

 ## Data transfer on UDP

+>UDP I/O can't work the same as TCP because it's stateless there is no persistent connection between the sockets.
+So because of the absence of a `file` user has to handle I/O by sending in bytes and specify the amount of bytes they are willing to retrieve.

 UDP Sockets will have method to call `recvFrom` on it this will return the `addr`, `port` of client socket and `data` being written to the socket.

 **Method:**